TommyTran732/Arch-Setup-Script/README.md

 2. Install yay and setup hardened_malloc & opensnitch
 3. Reduce the number of password prompts
 4. Automatic secure boot setup with your own keys (no, we are not using shim).
-5. Randomize MAC address
-6. Optional Nvidia driver installation
+5. Optional Nvidia driver installation
-7. Automatic zram setup
+6. Automatic zram setup